boschresearch/perun-proposals/design/001-RPC-Interface-Specification.md

 Subscribe to notifications on new incoming payment channel requests.
 A subscription id will be returned immediately and it will be included in the notification sent to the user on incoming payment channel requests.
+All pending notifications, not yet timed out will be delivered to the client.

 *Parameters*